 See recipe card for full information on ingredients and quantities.

-How to Make
+How to Make Panera Cinnamon Crunch Bagels

 Gather the ingredients for the cinnamon crunch bagel dough.

-Let the dough rise overnight (8 to 24 hours) in the fridge.
-The next day, let it warm up for an hour in a warm place.
-Divide it into 12 pieces.
-Roll each one into a ball, poke a hole in the center, and stretch it into a bagel shape.
+- Let the dough rise overnight (8 to 24 hours) in the fridge.
+The next day, let it warm up for an hour in a warm place. (image 5)

 Recipe FAQs

 According to Panera's website, one cinnamon crunch bagel contains 420 calories, 7g fat, 380mg sodium, 83g carbs, and 32g sugars.
 By contrast, my homemade version contains 226 calories, .8g fat, 490mg sodium, 50g carbs, and 18g sugars.
-This recipe makes smaller bagels than Panera's, so if you increase their size, the nutrition facts will change.
+This recipe makes smaller ones than Panera's, so if you increase their size, the nutrition facts will change.

 No, they aren't.
 However, if you're making your own, it's easy to make them vegan.
-The only ingredient in these bagels that isn't vegan is the honey that sweetens the dough, but that can easily be substituted with another sweetener, such as brown or white sugar or agave nectar.
+The only ingredient in these cinnamon crunch bagels that isn't vegan is the honey that sweetens the dough, but that can easily be substituted with another sweetener, such as brown or white sugar or agave nectar.

 While these bagels aren't super unhealthy, they're not the healthiest sweet treat out there!
 Feel free to enjoy them in moderation like any other dessert.
 Check out the full nutrition facts for this copycat recipe at the end of the recipe card.